89-year-old YMCA teacher in Pennsylvania shares her secret to a long, active life

 If you're looking for the fountain of youth, you might find it at the Spring Valley YMCA pool in Royersford, Pennsylvania.

-Meet Joann Arnold.
+Meet Joanne Arnold.
 She's 89 years old and teaches nine classes a week at two different YMCAs.

 "It keeps me active.
 It gives me something to do," Arnold said.